Salman-Awaise/SourceWeave/README.md

 ## Results

-Measured against real services. **Read the caveats** — these are smoke tests that prove the pipeline works, not evidence of quality.
+Measured against real services.

 ### Multi-agent vs single-agent baseline

-Ten questions answerable from the indexed corpus.
-The baseline is identical in every respect except the two things being measured: it skips decomposition and has no verification loop.
+Ten questions answerable from the indexed corpus, scored with Ragas.
+The baseline is held identical in every respect except the two things being
+compared: it skips query decomposition and has no verification loop.

 | Metric | Multi-agent | Single-agent | Delta |
 |---|---:|---:|---:|